OpenEvalProject/evals/manuscripts/elife-69079/v2/manuscript.md

 **Figure 16.:** For each participant, the experiment was conducted over four different days with> one week intervals.
 On each day, they received TMS/sham over one of the three PFC days in five different timings.
 The stimulation site for the sham condition was randomly chosen from the three PFC areas and balanced across the participants.

-## Main experiment: behavioural and neural analysis
+### Main experiment: behavioural and neural analysis

 Behaviourally, we calculated the median percept duration for each TMS condition and control session.
 The behavioural effects of the TMS were evaluated as the ratio of the median percept duration in the TMS conditions to that in the control runs conducted at the beginning of the entire main experiment.

 Neurobiologically, we examined TMS’s effects on the brain state dynamics.
 Using the results of the online EEG analysis, we evaluated the dwelling time lengths for the three major brain states and transition frequencies between them after each TMS administration.
 To reduce the artefacts induced by the TMS, we discarded EEG signals recorded between the beginning of the TMS (T = 25 ms) and 100 ms after the end of the TMS (T = 175 ms + 100 ms = 275 ms) and analysed the data in the first 4 s time window in the remaining data (i.e. the period from T = 275 ms to T = 4275 ms).

-## Main experiment: numerical simulation of TMS effects on energy landscape
+### Main experiment: numerical simulation of TMS effects on energy landscape

 To investigate the neurobiological changes in the brain state dynamics, we also numerically examined how the inhibitory TMS affected the structures of the individual energy landscape, such as the height of the energy barrier.

-This simulation was conducted based on the Hi and Jij that were obtained in the offline energy landscape analysis using the EEG data recorded during the control experiment.
-If ROIi was the target site of the inhibitory TMS, we removed all the binary neural vectors Vt whose element i, σi , was set at +1 (i.e. active).
-Then, using the same Hi and Jij , we built the disconnectivity graph (see ‘Offline EEG analysis: disconnectivity graph in energy landscape analysis’) and estimated the structural properties of the energy landscape (see ‘Offline EEG analysis: structure of energy landscape’).
+This simulation was conducted based on the $H_{i}$ and $J_{ij}$ that were obtained in the offline energy landscape analysis using the EEG data recorded during the control experiment.
+If ROIi was the target site of the inhibitory TMS, we removed all the binary neural vectors $V^{t}$ whose element i, $\sigma_{i}$ , was set at +1 (i.e. active).
+Then, using the same $H_{i}$ and $J_{ij}$ , we built the disconnectivity graph (see ‘Offline EEG analysis: disconnectivity graph in energy landscape analysis’) and estimated the structural properties of the energy landscape (see ‘Offline EEG analysis: structure of energy landscape’).
 When the local minimum that represented any of the major brain states was removed in this simulation, we alternatively used the brain state that included the neighbouring neural vector as the major brain state.
 The neighbouring neural vector was defined as a vector that was different from the vector for the local minimum only in one element.
 In such numerical simulation, all the three major brain states were preserved whichever PFC site was inhibited.

-## Main experiment: comparison between the numerical simulation, neural effects and behavioural causality
+### Main experiment: comparison between the numerical simulation, neural effects and behavioural causality

 We compared the results of the numerical simulation, changes in the brain state dynamics and causal behavioural effects.
 First, we built hypotheses about the changes in the brain state dynamics based on the numerical simulation and tested them by comparing the results of the numerical simulation with the effects on the brain state dynamics.
 After confirming the validity of the hypotheses, we examined the relationship between the energy landscape changes, effects on the brain state dynamics and causal behavioural responses using the mediation analysis.

-## Replication experiment
+### Replication experiment

 We examined the replicability of the findings of the main experiments by repeating the main experiment with focusing on the seven conditions that yielded significant behavioural effects.
 This experiment employed a small but independent cohort (originally N = 15; N = 14 after one participant dropped out).

-## Validation experiment with excitatory TMS
+### Validation experiment with excitatory TMS

 We also examined the validity of the main findings in experiments using the excitatory TMS (see details on the TMS protocol in ‘Device setup: TMS’ section).
 As shown in our previous work (Watanabe et al., 2015; Watanabe et al., 2014a), the excitatory TMS was expected to induce behavioural and neural effects opposite to those yielded by the inhibitory TMS.
 To test this, we repeated the main experiment using the excitatory TMS with an independent cohort (N = 15).
 Like the replication experiment, we focused on the seven TMS conditions that induced significant behavioural changes in the main experiment.

-## Conventional quadripulse TMS experiment
+### Conventional quadripulse TMS experiment

 For comparison, we examined the behavioural effects of conventional 30 min inhibitory quadripulse TMS (QPS) by employing the 14 individuals who completed the replication experiment at least 1 month before.